 The UNICEF Book

 It would be easy to romanticise that memory or overstate it, but I think the honest version is more interesting: a seven-year-old in Australia encountered something that didn’t make sense to her, and the instinct to figure it out never really went away.
-My undergraduate thesis on ethnoreligious nationalism, my fieldwork in Tunisia on women’s rights under political Islam, my MPhil dissertation on how right-wing movements co-opt the language of gender justice — these are all, in some sense, more sophisticated versions of the same question that book surfaced.
+My undergraduate thesis on ethnoreligious nationalism, my fieldwork in Tunisia on women’s rights under political Islam, my MPhil dissertation on how right-wing movements co-opt the language of gender justice - these are all, in some sense, more sophisticated versions of the same question that book surfaced.
 Why do people get excluded?
 How does it get justified?
 What makes it feel normal to the people doing it?
+For younger me, it also inspired questions about what I could do to help.
+Years later, I found myself sitting in the UNICEF Plaza in NYC, on a lunch break from my internship with the UN team at Outright International, reminiscing about the very book that brought me there in the first place.

 Calling Multiple Places Home